zng-ui/zng/TODO/_current.md

-* Update webrender to 104.
+* Refactor view to use only use clip chains, this is a requirement of the new webrender version.
 * Review minimized render-update.

 * Finish implementing window `parent`.